habbis/docker-etherpad/README.md

-# dokuwiki
-Dockerfile for dokuwiki.
+# My dockerfile for etherpad